Why Other People’s Money is The Best Hollywood Film About Business

 This company is dead.
 I didn’t kill it; it was dead when I got here This business is dead, let’s have the decency to sign the death certificate and invest in the future.
 Who cares [about the employees]?
 They didn’t care about you. . . .
 Employee wages went up way more than stock.
 Who cares?
 Me.
 I’m your only friend.
 I’m making you money; that’s the only reason you became shareholders.
 You want to make money, invest somewhere else, create new jobs. . .
 At my funeral you’ll leave with a smile on your face and a few bucks in your pocket – that’s a funeral worth having.

-Who wins?
 The shareholders vote with Garfield, siding with a capitalist over Jorgenson’s impassioned plea for broader concerns.
 That is somewhat unusual in Hollywood films about business, where the capitalist’s argument rarely carries the day.

 Here the referendum accepts that what may be the downside of capitalism, short-term effect on employees and communities, can be outweighed by its salutary long-term effects of moving forward on a clean slate towards ultimately brighter futures all the way around.
 It turns Jorgenson’s view of the long-term around on itself.